 - You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions at any time by continuing to have your doctor send us your prescriptions.
-No special request is needed.
-Or you may contact CVS Caremark Customer Care toll-free at 1-866-788-5146.
+You may request automatic delivery of all new prescriptions at any time by logging in to your Caremark.com account or by calling CVS Caremark Customer Care toll-free at 1-866-788-5146.
 TTY users should call 711.